Home

 You could just leave it all up to your child's school, but many of us want to do more by providing appropriate guidance and support at home.

-But what are the key areas to focus on to improve reading skills?
-Fortunately, help is at hand.
-Over ten years ago, the National Reading Panel reviewed over 100,000 research studies in order to come up with a definitive answer on the most effective components of reading instruction.
 They came up with a list of five methods that consistently related to reading success: phonemic awareness, phonics, vocabulary, fluency and comprehension.
 These five areas are still just as relevant today as a list of 'what works' in reading.

 Keep reading for a description of the best ways to help your child improve reading skills in each of these five areas.